-Proposal 1: Clarification of status of Footpath No. 2 between the A39 at its connection with Challacombe Bridleway No. 3, as shown between points H - I - J on plan CCET/PROW/18/27.
+1 Proposal 1: Clarification of status of Footpath No. 2 between the A39 at its connection with Challacombe Bridleway No. 3, as shown between points H - I - J on plan CCET/PROW/18/27.

-Recommendation: That a Modification Order be made to vary the particulars of Parracombe Footpath No. 2 and Challacombe Bridleway No. 3 as shown on drawing number CCET/PROW/18/27 (Proposal 1).
+Recommendation: That a Modification Order be made to modify the Definitive Map and Statement in respect of Proposal 1, as shown on drawing number CCET/PROW/18/27.
 The proposed changes are: